 About the workshop

 Good quality legislation is vital to the governance of any jurisdiction, and in order to achieve it a high standard of legislative drafting is required.
-In order to be able to draft effectively, legislative drafters need to have a clear understanding of why legislation is set out as it is, what exactly the functions are of various elements in it (e.g. commencement, objects, application and duration provisions) and how important aspects of legislation can and should operate.
+To draft effectively, legislative drafters need to have a clear understanding of why legislation is set out as it is, what exactly the functions are of various elements in it (e.g., commencement, objects, application and duration provisions) and how important aspects of legislation can and should operate.

-The workshop will enable you to examine different types of common statutes: those that set up statutory corporations, and provide for licensing, and taxation.
+The workshop will enable you to examine different types of common statutes, including those that set up statutory corporations and provide for licensing and taxation.

 What the workshop will cover